-When insects attack, the results are devastating.
+When insects attack your garden, the results can be devastating.
 In some cases, they destroy plants completely.
-No garden is immune to insects that kill, such as aphids, caterpillars, grasshoppers and Japanese beetles, but you can fight back.
-These steps will show you how to control common insect pests in your vegetable and flower gardens.
+No garden is immune to insects that damage plants, such as aphids, caterpillars, grasshoppers and Japanese beetles, but you can fight back.

 - Natural predators, such as ladybugs, feed on other pests.
 Plant for these beneficial insects and keep in mind, if you introduce a natural predator, do not use chemical insecticides.
-Learn how to plant for beneficial insects.
+Learn how to attract beneficial insects.

 - Some caterpillars and grasshoppers can be good bugs for gardens.
-Learn how to identify insect pests and, if you find bad ones, to hand-pick them and drop into a bucket of soapy water.
+Learn how to identify insect pests and, if you find bad ones, like Japanese beetles, to hand-pick and drop them into a bucket of soapy water.

-- Organic neem-based pesticides provide good control.
+- Organic neem-based pesticides provide good control against bad bugs.
 Always follow label directions and remember that twice as much doesn't equal twice as effective.

 - The easiest way to capture insects is with a trap.
 Place traps 30 inches from the plants you are protecting to lure pests away from the garden.

-- Mulch with aluminum foil to repel aphids and other insects.
+- Try mulching with aluminum foil or reflective material to repel aphids and other insects.
 This is practical only on a small scale.

-- Natural pesticides such as organic BTK is the most effective caterpillar management.
-It is safe for people, animals and other insects.
+- Natural pesticides such as organic B.t. are the most effective caterpillar management.
+B.t.
+(Bacillus thuringiensis) is safe for people, pets and other insects.

 - If all else fails, consider chemical pesticides.
 Always follow label directions and store pesticides properly out of reach of children and pets.
 Learn more about safely storing pesticides.